 4 | Action |

 Perform the action you care about.
-This could a Chargify Action (an API request to Chargify) or a Database Action (an update to your database). |
+This could be an Advanced Billing Action (an API request to Advanced Billing) or a Database Action (an update to your database). |

 Using the framework, we can ask simple questions to guide us through our thought process.
 Real workflow design can be much more complex than this, but this framework can help organize your thoughts.